Best Diet for Heart Disease or Heart Attack

 Intermittent fasting is a good idea, too

 Avoiding snacking between meals and limiting your food intake to shorter eating windows during the day can really help out and keep your heart healthy.
-This way of eating is another great way to keep insulin levels down and prevent things like inflammation.
+This way of eating is another great way to keep Fat Storing Hormone levels down and prevent things like inflammation.
 Learn all about intermittent fasting here.

 Addressing common concerns